What Is a DDoS Attack? Types, Impact, and DNS Protection

 # The NSID (Name Server Identifier) option shows which POP answered

-# Different geographic locations will see different POP identifiersAnycast transforms a DDoS problem from "absorb all traffic at one point" into "distribute it globally."
-This is why every major DNS provider uses anycast.
+# Different geographic locations will see different POP identifiersAnycast can transform a DDoS problem from "absorb all traffic at one point" into "absorb and filter traffic at multiple ingress points."
 Learn more about how Global DNS Resolution Balancing works in practice.

 Layer 2: Rate Limiting at the Edge